Registration Table Open

 Keep CALL and Carry On: CALL, TPACK, Fulbright FLTAs and Returning Home

 Building on a revised version of the Technological Pedagogical and Content Knowledge (TPACK) framework (Porras-Hernandez & Salinas-Amescua, 2013), I examine the reported experiences of multiple FLTAs adjusting to returning home and how (and whether) they can employ their knowledge for CALL practice.
 I examine FLTA’s experiences via interviews, email correspondence, and reflective writings.
 Classroom (micro), community (meso) and national/international (macro) level factors all affected their feelings of capability with CALL back home.
 FLTAs had very different expectations and feelings of capacity based on such factors, and I discuss strategies for assisting future FLTAs to leverage their new knowledge at home.

 My Ultimate is Almost Ready!: Social and Linguistic Interaction of EAL Learners in Overwatch

 Samantha Kirby and Michelle Vonie

 This study focuses on the use of game speech and text in the “hero shooter” Overwatch.
-The researchers collected communication data of eight English as an Additional Language (EAL) learners over the course of 24 games, 12 quickplay, and 12 competitive.
-This study addresses communication features of EAL learners in game, how the mechanics and dynamics of “hero shooters” create language learning affordances, and how those affordances change depending on the stakes of gameplay.
-The data reflects that there are differences based on genre and stakes that need to be considered when applying games to language learning.
+The researchers collected communication data of English as an Additional Language (EAL) learners over the course of 45 games.
+This study addresses communication features of EAL learners in game, how the mechanics and dynamics of “hero shooters” create language learning affordances, and how those affordances change depending on the social interaction of players.
+The data reflects that there are differences based on genre and interaction that need to be considered when applying games to language learning.